Macrosolute effects on nucleic acids

 Showing items related by title, author, creator and subject.

-Double helix: 50th anniversary collection -- The molecular structure of nucleic acids: the classic papers from Nature, 25 April 1953 Unknown author (2003)The three papers reprinted are: Watson, J.D.; Crick, F.H.C., Molecular structure of nucleic acids; Wilkins, M.H.F.; Stokes, A.R.; Wilson H.R., Molecular structure of deoxypentose nucleic acids; and Franklin, Rosalind E.; ...
+Double helix: 50th anniversary collection -- The molecular structure of nucleic acids: the classic papers from Nature, 25 April 1953 Unknown creator (2003)The three papers reprinted are: Watson, J.D.; Crick, F.H.C., Molecular structure of nucleic acids; Wilkins, M.H.F.; Stokes, A.R.; Wilson H.R., Molecular structure of deoxypentose nucleic acids; and Franklin, Rosalind E.; ...